BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Introduction

+However, we observe significant performance drops under controlled perturbations and inconsistencies across multiple runs.
+These results indicate that while present LLM technology is already capable of supporting and automating many routine bioinformatics workflows, additional work is needed to ensure they meet the high robustness, reliability, and safety standards of the field.

-In general, our work provides three main contributions: (i) a benchmark dataset for evaluating AI agents on practical bioinformatics tasks; (ii) a systematic comparison of closed and open-source models in this setting; and (iii) an evaluation suite and an evaluation harness that executes tasks, records intermediate steps, grades outputs, and tests robustness with perturbation tests.
+In summary, we contribute the following: (i) a benchmark dataset for evaluating AI agents on practical bioinformatics tasks; (ii) a systematic comparison of closed and open-weight models in this setting; and (iii) a suite that enables the evaluation of intermediate steps, output grading, and testing robustness through controlled perturbations.